kobelbauer/sddl/readme.txt

 Description
 -----------
-Based on a ASTERIX recording, recorded air traffic surveillance data can be listed and converted to JSON.
+Based on an ASTERIX recording, recorded air traffic surveillance data can be listed and converted to JSON.

 Feature Summary
 ---------------